 Why does it matter?
 Because as features grow, design systems prevent chaos.

-The current wave of design is about soft precision.
-Rounded corners, balanced spacing, micro-motion feedback – all in service of making interactions feel effortless.
+Rounded corners, balanced spacing, and subtle motion feedback all serve the goal of making interactions feel effortless.
+The post-neumorphism aesthetic continues to evolve, offering tactile, layered interfaces grounded in accessibility principles.
 When users swipe, tap, or scroll, every response should feel like the system is listening.

 The post-neumorphism aesthetic continues to evolve – tactile, layered, but grounded in accessibility.
 Shadows are real, not decorative.
 Depth guides focus, not just style.
 The new Liquid Glass approach amplifies this with transparent panels and luminous gradients that make digital interfaces feel human again.